Planning a visit to Japan in October? Here are some fun things to do in Japan in October.

 15 Coolest Things to Do in Japan in October: A Complete Tour Guide

-While travelling to Japan in October, there are loads of things that will keep you entertained such as fun festivals, great outdoor activities, delicious food, and the most awaited Halloween.
+While traveling to Japan in October, there are loads of things that will keep you entertained such as fun festivals, great outdoor activities, delicious food, and the most awaited Halloween.

 First of all, I will talk about all the festivals and events that take place in October in Japan.